 To test your unloader valve, follow these steps:

 - Open the tank drain and drain all the air out

 - Turn on/plug your compressor back in with an empty tank

-If you air compressor starts and the circuit breaker doesn’t trip after doing this then it’s evident that your unloader valve is not working properly and it either needs fixing or replacing.
+If your air compressor starts and the circuit breaker doesn’t trip after doing this then it’s evident that your unloader valve is not working properly and it either needs fixing or replacing.

 FAQs (Frequently Asked Questions)

 There are so many different reasons why your air compressor is tripping your circuit breaker.
 These include a dirty air filter, broken extension cord, clogged cylinders, faulty circuit breaker, faulty motor, faulty pressure switch, failed capacitor, or a failed unloader valve.

-Yes, if your compressor goes bad and tries to draw too much electricity it will certainly trip your circuit breaker amongst other possibilites.
-You must aim to keep all your compressors parts in good working condition to try to avoid a tripping circuit breaker.
+Yes, if your compressor goes bad and tries to draw too much electricity it will certainly trip your circuit breaker among other possibilities.
+You must aim to keep all your compressor parts in good working condition to try to avoid a tripping circuit breaker.

 There are a number of reasons why this may occur, it could as simple as having a faulty motor or even a faulty circuit breaker itself.
-Otherwise the air filter could be full of dirt and clogged, the unloader valve or start up capacitor could be failing and consequently causing the circuit breaker to trip.
+Otherwise, the air filter could be full of dirt and clogged, and the unloader valve or start-up capacitor could be failing and consequently cause the circuit breaker to trip.

 Emerson electric motor label, could this problem be caused by the running capacitor?